A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Discussion and Future Work

-Short-term future work includes a NEST re-writing~to account for the lower $W_q$ measured by EXO and Baudis et al.~\cite{Anton:2019hnw,Baudis_2021_NewW}.
-Secondly, there will be a concerted effort to return to a semi-empirical formulation through applying the modified T-I model pioneered by ArgoNeuT~\cite{Acciarri_2013}, combined with a literal breakup of long tracks into boxes as done in the thesis of Dahl, allowing higher energies to exhibit lower light yields without hard-coding, by virtue of being comprised of multiple, lower-$E$ interactions.
+Looking beyond LHe, short-term future work includes a NEST re-writing to account for the lower $W_q$ measured by EXO and Baudis et al.~\cite{Anton:2019hnw,Baudis_2021_NewW}, but this will be easier if NEST can return to approaches closer to first principles.
+Therefore, there will also be a concerted effort made to return to a semi-empirical formulation by application of a modified T-I model pioneered by ArgoNeuT~\cite{Acciarri_2013}, combined with a literal breakup of long tracks into boxes as done in the thesis of Dahl, allowing higher energies to exhibit lower light yields without hard-coding that, by virtue of being comprised of multiple, lower-$E$ interaction sites.
+High-$E$ modeling is thus accomplished by having one model for all $E$s, but treating high-$E$ interactions as series of many low-$E$ fragments wherein the $L_y$ will continue to be monotonically increasing with $E$.
+The main motivation for this is greater confidence in extrapolations to uncalibrated regions of future detectors.

+The modified box model of LArTPC-based high-$E$ neutrino experiments should also be useful for LXe NR.
+We demonstrate now how it represents a more generalized version of the current NR model: